Mkoumpan/Code_samples/Other projects/Readme.md

-# 1. Prediction of daily Covid-19 hospitalizations and deaths using CNN-LSTMs.
-Datathon submission
+# 1. Covid_Datathon: Prediction of daily Covid-19 hospitalizations and deaths using CNN-LSTMs.

 # 2. Recidivism Forecasting Challenge